 Vectorization allows Hive to process a batch of rows together instead of processing one row at a time.
-Each batch consists of a column vector which is usually an array of primitive types.
-Operations are performed on the entire column vector, which improves the instruction pipelines and cache usage.
-HIVE-4160 has the design document for vectorization and tracks the implementation of many subtasks.
+Each batch consists of a column vector which is usually an array of

 2.4.1.
 Enable Vectorization in Hive

 To enable vectorization, set this configuration parameter: